julik/idempo/README.md

 config.middleware.insert Idempo, backend: Idempo::RedisBackend.new(config.redis_connection_pool)
 ```

 All data stored in Redis will have TTLs and will expire automatically.
+Redis scripts ensure that updates to the stored idempotent responses and locking happen atomically.

 ## Installation